greenImporting/closta/README.md

 ## placeholder text talking about how it works

+simple tracker to track little tasks that you might set yourself.

-simple reminder tracker, checkbox etc. made using python and dearpygui gui lib. currently only windows as its easier to develop for window positioning
+made using python and dearpygui gui lib. currently only windows :P

-## build from source

-1. have uv installed
-2. uv sync
-3. run closta by ___